VAIL HIGH SCHOOL COURSES

 United States History, as an Advanced Placement course provides a college-level, discipline-based curriculum.
 Course content includes a survey of the political, economic, and social history of the American people from the founding of colonial Jamestown in 1607 to world leadership in the present decade.

-Government Grade 12 One Credit
+American Government Grade 12 One Credit

 This course studies early American concepts of political science as a basis for understanding today’s government.
 It also compares modern political and economic structures, provides in-depth treatment of constitutional rights, as well as the election process and the Legislative, Executive, and Judicial branches of the government at the federal, state and local levels.
 Finally it explores the impact of current affairs in these areas.
 This course requires research work.

-AP United States Government & Politics Grade 12 One Credit
+AP United States Government & Politics Grade 12 One Credit (Offered in 2021-2022) (Offered in alternate years with AP Unites States History)

 The primary goals of the Advanced Placement United States Government and Politics course are to provide students with critical insights into the governmental systems, to provide students with opportunities to practice the “science” of politics through simulations, and to prepare students for the Advanced Placement United States Government and Politics exam.
 For students to successfully complete these goals this course will work on continued development of writing and public speaking skills as they pertain to the discipline of Political Science.